sarojabamra/case-study/README.md

 #### Normal User (Shopper)

-*   Register directly through the frontend application's `/signup` page.
+- Register directly through the frontend application's `/signup` page.
 These users will have the default `USER` role.

 #### Admin User

+Either:

-1.  **Create a user in Keycloak**:
+1.  **Create an admin user through Keycloak**:
-    *   In Keycloak Admin Console (`http://localhost:8080`), go to the `ecommerce` realm, then "Users".
+    - In Keycloak Admin Console (`http://localhost:8080`), go to the `ecommerce` realm, then "Users".
-    *   Click "Create new user".
-Provide a username (e.g., `adminuser`) and password.
+    - Click "Create new user".
+Provide a specific username (`admin`) and password.

-2.  **Assign `admin` role**:
-    *   Go to the created user's details, then "Role mapping".
-    *   Select "Filter by clients" and choose `ecommerce-client`.
-    *   Assign the `admin` client role to this user.
+    (or)

+2.  **Create an admin user through the frontend interface**

+    Use the /signup route to create a user with the username `admin`

+    After 1 (or) 2:

-3.  **Run `seed.py` (again)**:
+    **Run `seed.py` (again)**:

     ```bash
     python seed.py
     ```

-    The `seed.py` script has logic to identify a specific user (e.g., `admin@example.com` or similar, check `seed.py` for exact logic) and update their role in the application's database to `ADMIN` if they exist in Keycloak with the `admin` client role.
-This syncs Keycloak roles with the application's internal user representation.
+    The `seed.py` script has logic to identify a specific user with the username `admin` and update their role in the application's database to `ADMIN`.

 #### Tenant User (Brand Staff)

 Tenant users (brand staff) can access their brand's studio.
 This requires a specific setup:

-1.  **Create a user in Keycloak**:
-    *   In Keycloak Admin Console, go to the `ecommerce` realm, then "Users".
-    *   Click "Create new user".
+1. **The Admin Console**:
+   - In the Admin Console in the application, the admin can add staff users for specific brands.
+   - After selecting the brand.
+Click "Add staff".
 Provide a username (e.g., `adidas_staff`) and password.
-2.  **Assign `tenant` role**:
-    *   Go to the created user's details, then "Role mapping".
-    *   Select "Filter by clients" and choose `ecommerce-client`.
-    *   Assign the `tenant` client role to this user.
+   - A tenant user with the role `TENANT` will be created.

+2. **Tenant Login**:
+   - Now the tenant user can user the login credentials provided to sign in.
+   - The user can now go to their account settings to change their password accordingly.

 3. **Tenant Name Matching**: For the studio access to work, the `user.tenant_name` (which often defaults to the username or is derived from it) must match the tenant name in the URL (e.g., `/adidas/studio`).
-Ensure the `tenant_name` associated with the user in your backend matches the brand name they are supposed to manage.

-    *   **Important**: To access the studio, a brand staff member **must log in via their brand's specific login page**.
+   - **Important**: To access the studio, a brand staff member **must log in via their brand's specific login page**.
 For example, for the "Adidas" brand, they would go to `http://localhost:5173/adidas/login`.
 Attempting to access the studio via a general shopper login (`http://localhost:5173/login`) will result in a "Brand Studio Access Restricted" message, even if they have the correct tenant role.
-This is enforced by the `client/src/utils/routeGuards.tsx` and `client/src/utils/authSession.tsx` logic which checks the `isBrandStaffLoggedIn` flag set during the brand-specific login flow.

 ### 6. Running the Application

 1.  **Start the Backend (from project root)**:

     ```bash
     uvicorn server.main:app --reload
     ```

     The backend will typically run on `http://localhost:8000`.

 2.  **Start the Frontend (from `client` directory)**: